Noël Coward: Early years

 In 1914, when Coward was fourteen, he became the protégé and probably the lover of Philip Streatfeild, a society painter.
 Streatfeild introduced him to Mrs Astley Cooper and her high society friends.
 Streatfeild died from tuberculosis in 1915, but Mrs Astley Cooper continued to encourage her late friend's protégé, who remained a frequent guest at her estate, Hambleton Hall in Rutland.

 Coward continued to perform during most of the First World War, appearing at the Prince of Wales Theatre in 1916 in The Happy Family and on tour with Amy Brandon Thomas's company in Charley's Aunt.
 In 1917, he appeared in The Saving Grace, a comedy produced by Hawtrey.
 Coward recalled in his memoirs, "My part was reasonably large and I was really quite good in it, owing to the kindness and care of Hawtrey's direction.
 He took endless trouble with me ... and taught me during those two short weeks many technical points of comedy acting which I use to this day."
+Meanwhile, Coward had been writing songs.
+The oldest known recording of a Coward song is Bessie Jones's 1918 recording of the song "Peter Pan", cowritten with Doris Joel, which featured in the André Charlot revue Tails Up!.

 In 1918, Coward was conscripted into the Artists Rifles but was assessed as unfit for active service because of a tubercular tendency, and he was discharged on health grounds after nine months.
 That year he appeared in the D. W. Griffith film Hearts of the World in an uncredited role.
 He began writing plays, collaborating on the first two (Ida Collaborates (1917) and Women and Whisky (1918)) with his friend Esmé Wynne.
 His first solo effort as a playwright was The Rat Trap (1918) which was eventually produced at the Everyman Theatre, Hampstead, in October 1926.
 During these years, he met Lorn McNaughtan, who became his private secretary and served in that capacity for more than forty years, until her death.